 The stadium is named after Mustafa Kemal Atatürk, the founder and first President of the Republic of Turkey and has been the temporary home of Süper Lig sides İstanbul Başakşehir F.K., Galatasaray and Beşiktaş J.K. whilst their homes were renovated or constructed.

-The stadium was due to host the 2020 and then 2021 UEFA Champions League Final, however however these both were moved to Portugal due to the Coronavirus pandemic.
+The stadium was due to host the 2020 and then 2021 UEFA Champions League Final, however these both were moved to Portugal due to the Coronavirus pandemic.
+Instead the venue was awarded the 2023 UEFA Champions League Final.

 Location & Travel to Atatürk Olympic Stadium